Slanting-shine/Path-tracing-Render-by-OpenGL/README.md

     GLAD >= 0.1.3
     GLM >= 0.9.9.8

-set up the lib and include file manually
+set up the lib and include file manually. the requirement asset is in the dependence file.